ActiveState/homework/windows-build/EVALUATION.md

 These are not expected as a baseline, but their presence is a good thing.

-* Documentation is in MarkDown
+* Documentation is in Markdown
 * Adding a new Python package is trivial
 * Adding a new C library is simple
+* `BLOSC` library is compiled externally rather than using the version supplied with `cblosc`